 Lastly, we highly recommend to take free walking tours in any of the following cities.
 Not only do you visit the most iconic places in each city but also you learn along the way; our favorite thing is that you tip according to your budget and how much you like the tour.
 Do not forget that it is also great for your health.
 We know that if you following our tips you can make your dollar stretch further.

-Our top budget friendly destinations:
+Our top budget friendly destinations in 2020:

 Prague is not only known for its beauty but also for how cheap it can be, considering its exchange rate.
 The cheapest thing we found in Prague was the accommodations.
 When visiting Prague make sure you try their Trdelník, a sweet cinnamon pastry and of course their Langose, a deep fried flat bread.